henryivesjones/sam-slash-slack/README.md

 # Why use `sam-slash-slack`?

-Building a slack slash bot can seem very straightforward at first, however there are some complexities that make it difficult. `slash-slack` handles all of the complexities for you letting you focus on the bot response handlers.
+Building a slack slash bot can seem very straightforward at first, however there are some complexities that make it difficult. `sam-slash-slack` handles all of the complexities for you letting you focus on the bot response handlers.

 You don't have to worry about deployment, as you can let SAM and lambda functions do the heavy lifting.

 ## Webhook signature verification

 `slash-slack` will verify that incoming requests were made by slack by validating the request signature.
-To disable signature verification use the `dev=True` option when creating the `SlashSlack` object.
+To disable signature verification use the `dev=True` option when creating the `SAMSlashSlack` object.

 ## Command Response Timeout/Async responses